quadient/switchmail-api-client/README.md

 To use this API client, you need to have a Switchmail.com account and API key.
 You can sign up for an account at [https://switchmail.com/](https://switchmail.com/).

-Here is an example of how to use this package:
+Here is a TypeScript example of how to use this package (e.g. via `npx ts-node example-code.ts`):

 ```typescript
 import * as fs from "fs";